Angels or demons? Political shadow hangs over Victoria's Secret China show

 “The government is very smart.
 It wouldn’t openly say someone was banned or give the reason, but would find a way to keep them out anyway,” he said.

-Reporting by Adam Jourdan; Additional reporting by Pei Li and Jiang Xihao; Editing by Christopher Cushing
+Reporting by Adam Jourdan; Additional reporting by Pei Li and Jiang Xihao, and Ben Blanchard in BEIJING; Editing by Christopher Cushing